atk4/docs/overview/why-use.md

 ### How is Agile Toolkit different?

 We call our solution a Toolkit rather than a framework because the focus is on rapid development with reusable interface and business components.
-And we call it Agile because the components are designed to adapt easily and reliably as agile requirements evolve.
+And we call it Agile because the components are designed to adapt easily and reliably as project requirements evolve.

 Compared to conventional PHP MVC frameworks, you'll be working with: